-- The percentage of Council Tax/NNDR collected; - The number of complaints referred to the Local Government Ombudsman that are upheld; - The number of Freedom of Information cases referred to the Information Commissioner that are upheld; - The number of graduate and apprentice posts;

-- The percentage of apprentice levy utilised; - The average sickness days per full time employee (FTE) - The number of RIDDOR reportable events: - The percentage of successful Community Asset Transfer applications completed; - The percentage of capital programmes delivered; - System uptime for Microsoft 365 and website.
+- The percentage of Council Tax/NNDR collected; - The number of complaints referred to the Local Government Ombudsman that are upheld; - The number of Freedom of Information cases referred to the Information Commissioner that are upheld; - The number of graduate and apprentice posts; - The percentage of apprentice levy utilised; - The percentage of staff attendance; - The number of RIDDOR reportable events: - The percentage of successful Community Asset Transfer applications completed; - The percentage of capital programmes delivered; - Delivery of Microsoft 365 programme

 Thank you for reading our North East Lincolnshire Council Plan.

-Stronger economies: Stronger communities.
+Stronger Economy: Stronger Communities.

-Together we are Stronger.
+Together we can be stronger.